ernaud-breissie/blog/content/Jrpg1.md

 [Version française ici](#Version_française)

 1. **Normal Attack Enhancement**: In this JRPG, the normal attack, often seen as the least beneficial action, is enhanced.
-Each successful normal attack can grant the player a specific bonus, such as additional mana or an increase in damage dealt.
+Each successful normal attack can grant the player a specific bonus, such as additional mana or an increase in damage dealt with an other action (spells, special attack etc ...), the bonus could be cumulative, then linear or exponential.

 2. **Combat Structure with Enemy Groups and Bosses**: Battles always occur against groups of enemies, each led by a boss.
 Victory is achieved as soon as the boss is defeated.
 If the player chooses to defeat the boss last, after taking out the other enemies in the group, they receive a bonus in experience points and/or items.